yuchenming/programming-challenge/readme.md

 **Note:** There are no trick questions, however there are some ways to go above and beyond the strict requirements of the question that can speak to the creativity of the candidate.

 ## How to run the code
-I used java to complete the challenges and I uploaded three java files in each problem folder.
+I used Java to complete the challenges and I uploaded three java files in each problem folder.
 You can run these files by following steps:
 1. Open any Java IDE (I implemented by Eclipse)
 2. create a package named qlik
 3. Move my java files in the qlik package